-Washington University in St. Louis (WashU) is committed to conducting all university activities in compliance with all applicable laws, regulations and university policies.
+Washington University in St. Louis (WashU) is committed to conducting all university activities in compliance with all applicable laws, regulations, and university policies.
 WashU has adopted this policy to outline the security measures required to protect electronic information systems and related equipment from unauthorized use.

-All network assets, systems, computing devices, services and operating personnel will be in scope for this policy.
-This includes network infrastructure components, network management and service systems, and WashU faculty, staff and students.
+The policy and associated guidance provide the WashU computing community directives to help ensure integrity, confidentiality, and availability of information and provide a safe computing environment.
+All network assets, systems, computing devices, services, and operating personnel will be in scope for this policy.
+This includes network infrastructure components, network management and service systems, WashU faculty, staff, and students.

-The infrastructure will be designed to ensure the confidentiality, integrity and availability (CIA) of information.
+The infrastructure will be designed to ensure the confidentiality, integrity, and availability (CIA) of information.
 In particular, the protection of systems and information against unauthorized access, against unauthorized modification or disclosure, and protection of systems against denial of service.
 The degree of protections applied within parts of the infrastructure will be commensurate with bringing risks to acceptable levels.

-Components or systems connected to the Wash U infrastructure used to store, transmit or process confidential and/or protected information will be setup to protect the data being stored, accessed or transmitted.
+Components or systems connected to the WashU infrastructure used to store, transmit, or process confidential and/or protected information will be setup to protect the data being stored, accessed, or transmitted.

-- Design the Infrastructure to ensure appropriate security controls are in place commensurate with Data Classification Levels, Business Criticality and in compliance with state and federal regulations.
+- Design the Infrastructure to ensure appropriate security controls are in place commensurate with data classification levels, business criticality, and in compliance with state and federal regulations.

-- Ensure applicable federal regulations, organizational policies and mandates to protect information are taken into consideration within the infrastructure.
+- Ensure applicable federal regulations, organizational policies, and mandates to protect information are taken into consideration within the infrastructure.

-- Recommend effective security controls, based on risks and a cost benefit assessment, which meet the intent of applicable regulations and university policies.
+- Recommend effective security controls based on risks and a cost benefit assessment which meet the intent of applicable regulations and university policies.

 - Create accountability within the network and other computing resources in which individuals have access.

-- Give and assist network managers, engineers and technicians guidance in the implementation of controls in addition to maintaining and operating the infrastructure in a secure manner.
+- Give and assist network managers, engineers, and technicians guidance in the implementation of controls in addition to maintaining and operating the infrastructure in a secure manner.

 - Follow established standards for all infrastructure components (physical or virtual) containing WashU information.